Eli Lilly wants to become more than just an insulin company in the coming years.

 Here’s a snapshot of what we understand is in the works, garnered from a combination of what we’ve been told directly by Lilly Diabetes and what the WSJ reported:

-Not a (Traditional) Patch Pump: In the WSJ story, the pump's described as a round disc about the size of a shoe polish tin that's connected to tubing and will hold a three-day supply of insulin.
-While Lilly is pretty scant on detials, it confirms the insulin pump being developed does have tubing that connects to an infusion set.
-But it's almost a hybrid, in that it can also be adhered directly on the skin (like a patch pump) or carried/worn on a belt, etc. This should clear up some confusion in the D-Community over use of the word "tubing," as some wondered if that might mean just the cannula where the insulin is infused and it might be a patch pump like the OmniPod.
+Not a (Traditional) Patch Pump: In the WSJ story, the pump’s described as a round disc about the size of a shoe polish tin that’s connected to tubing and will hold a three-day supply of insulin.
+While Lilly is pretty scant on details, it confirms the insulin pump being developed does have tubing that connects to an infusion set — but you get a choice, in that it could be work as a patch pump, too.
+It’s a hybrid, in that it can also be adhered directly on the skin (like a patch pump) or carried/worn on a belt, etc. Lilly also says it will have functional buttons on the device, though the final design is still in the early stages.
+This should clear up some confusion in the D-Community over use of the word “tubing,” as some wondered if that might mean just the cannula where the insulin is infused or if it might be a patch pump like the OmniPod.

 Dexcom’s CGM: Language in the recent development agreement announced Nov.
 21 is a bit vague, but we’re told Lilly will weave the CGM sensor (likely the G5 and eventually the G6) into its future delivery options for both the new pump and pen devices.
 All of that diabetes data analytical power can then be channeled into mobile apps for data-sharing.